Troyanovsky/vibe-coding-guide/en/Lesson_5_Code_Basics.md

 This is everything your users see and interact with – the dining room, the menu, the waiter taking your order.
 In the digital world (and using web apps as an example), this includes:

 **HTML: The Structure (The Nouns)**
 HTML is like the blueprint of a building.
-It defines what elements exist on a page – headings, paragraphs, buttons, images.
+It defines what elements exist on a page – headings, paragraphs, buttons, and images.
 It's the skeleton that everything else builds on.

 **CSS: The Styling (The Adjectives)**
 CSS is your interior designer.
-It makes things look good – colors, fonts, spacing, animations.
+It makes things look good – colors, fonts, spacing, and animations.
 There are different approaches here:
 - **Vanilla CSS**: Writing styles from scratch (like custom interior design)
 - **Utility-first frameworks like Tailwind CSS**: Using pre-built style components (like shopping at IKEA)